Challenges, Rules, and Elephants

 The death of my grandmother was a somber ending to the previous Song-A-Day.
 That wouldn’t come close to the devastation I experienced with the loss of my youngest brother to cancer in December of 2017.
 It had only been back home about two weeks when Song-A-Day 2018 started.
 I both looked forward to, and feared, the songwriting process.
 I needed to process, but didn’t want to think about it.
 Everything was raw and nothing made sense.

 As it turned out, there was less music about him than I thought there would be, and the things that are about him aren’t the things I expected.
 I now think it was because I needed some processing time.
 (The challenge and self-imposed rule also helped.)
-As it turned out, I wrote more about him in 2019, even if obliquely.
+I wrote more about him in 2019, albeit sometimes obliquely.

 This was the first year I succeeded in writing all 28 tracks for the month, and resulted in some new favorites and interesting experiments, including the first improvisational live performance that I would let anyone hear, a rare love song (sort of), a song my dog hates, and my first ever (gulp) country song.